 Bad news is always bad news for the family; however, how we deliver it can make a drastic difference to the family and the therapeutic relationship they have developed with the healthcare professionals caring for them and their child.
 That bad news may be the start of the doctor-patient relationship, making it important to be honest to build a trusting relationship.
 Being honest whilst maintaining hope requires a delicate balance.

 The SPIKES model

-The SPIKES model has been proposed to give us a framework for discussing bad news with families.
+The SPIKES model has been proposed to give a framework for discussing bad news with families.
 (The oncologist, 2000).
 This framework can help us to structure the conversation and think about issues that may arise.

 It begins by setting up the interview.
-The need for preparation is paramount, gathering as much information as possible and ensuring that the conversation will not be interrupted.
+Again, the need for preparation is paramount, gathering as much information as possible and ensuring that the conversation will not be interrupted.
 Many parents stress that diagnostic uncertainty shouldn’t delay important conversations and that we should be honest about what we do not know.

 Think about what you want to say in advance.
 Think about how you can explain medical terminology in simple terms or whether there are any diagrams or pictures that might help.
 If any scan pictures are available, these also can be helpful in explaining a diagnosis, although be mindful that some families may not want to see these early on.

 If a family need to come up to an outpatient clinic for review, try to be flexible to ensure that both parents can be there.
 Stressful events can strain already tricky family dynamics, so consider this with separated parents or with limited support.
 For example, they may have jobs that are difficult to get time off from, other children to arrange childcare, other caring commitments or difficulty with travel.
 Other family members such as grandparents, aunties or uncles may provide invaluable support.